JVKetchup/ANSI-Art-Framework/README.md

 # ANSI-Art-Framework
-Displays images in the command prompt window with up to 16 colors.
+Display images in the command prompt window with up to 16 colors

 ![](http://i.imgur.com/5HuWMR9.png)